bofeof/web-practice-ssr/README.md

 This dumb-app includes two components, styles, state and js-scripts (for checking the building completely).

-ps: First of all, I was wondering what SSR is then I decided to try to write a simple app to study this issue, because reading only articles is not very interesting
+ps: First of all, I was wondering what SSR is then I decided to create a simple app to study this issue, because reading only articles is not very interesting.

 ### Techs